 That means that when you apply you may be offered a higher rate based on your credit history.

 The majority of loans make their money – and hence justify the lower APRs – by fixing the rate and term of the loan.

 So, for instance, if you borrow £1,000, you will know from the outset exactly how much per month you will be repaying and what your total interest payments are.

-To counteract you paying back the loan early, loan providers may charge you early repayment penalties if you try and pay back too much of your loan too quickly Some loan providers won’t charge this, so read the fine-print.
+To counteract you paying back the loan early, loan providers may charge you early repayment penalties if you try to pay back too much of your loan too quickly Some loan providers won’t charge this, so read the fine-print.